PrimeTDMomega/discord-bot-python/README.md

 _If you have any other questions, check our  [FAQ]https://dsc.gg/witheredknights)  or ask in our  [Discord](https://dsc.gg/witheredknights)  server._

-( Look I had to add this part don't take be that serious but yea )
+( Look I had to add this part don't take it that seriously but yea )